the-prototypist/InfoSec-Resources/README.md

 Teach Yourself Computer Science - https://teachyourselfcs.com/

-## Structured Education & Labs
+## Training & Labs
 These are resources concerning learning objectives and educational resources intend to introduce you to or instruct you within InfoSec.

-These are non-specific educational resources within the field of cybersecurity.
+BugCrowd University - https://www.bugcrowd.com/hackers/bugcrowd-university/ - _Free bug hunting resources and methodologies in form of webinars, education and training._

+Cisco Virtual Academy - https://www.netacad.com/courses/cybersecurity - _Training from Cisco on Cybersecurity, though through the site you can gain access to other topics as well._

+Clark Center - https://clark.center/home -  _Free cybersecurity curriculum that is primarily video-based or provide online assignments that can be easily integrated into a virtual learning environments._

+Federal Virtual Training Environment - https://fedvte.usalearning.gov/public_fedvte.php - _A publicly available selection of courses made available by the US Government. _

+Fortinet Free Cybersecurity Training - https://www.fortinet.com/training/cybersecurity-professionals - _Fortinet's courses on a myriad selection of topics within cybersecurity._

+Hacker101 - https://www.hacker101.com/ - _Hacker101 is a free class for web security.
+This is primarily bug-bounty focused, from [HackerOne](https://www.hackerone.com/). _

+Hackxor - https://hackxor.net/ - _A gamified CTF style learning environment for would-be hackers.
+_
 Hacksplaining - https://www.hacksplaining.com/ - _Security training for developers._

+IBM Security Learning Academy - https://www.securitylearningacademy.com/ - _Free technical training for IBM Security products. _

+IBM SkillsBuild - https://skillsbuild.org/students - _Free courses within cybersecurity and related fields._

+Imperva - https://www.imperva.com/learn/ - _A large collection of articles on a number of topics important to InfoSec.

+International Cybersecurity Institute - https://icsiglobal.com/ - _Certification-based training and bootcamps._

+M.E.
+Kabay - http://www.mekabay.com/courses/index.htm -_ Free industry courses and course materials for students, teachers and others are welcome to use for free courses and lectures._

+Microsoft CISO Workshop - https://docs.microsoft.com/en-us/security/ciso-workshop/ciso-workshop - _The Chief Information Security Office (CISO) workshop contains a collection of security learnings, principles, and recommendations for modernizing security in your organization._

+Mosse Cyber Security Institute - https://www.mosse-institute.com/certifications/mics-introduction-to-cyber-security.html - _Introduction to cybersecurity free certification with 100+ hours of training._

+Pluralsight - https://www.pluralsight.com/ - _An online educator focused on tech topics._

+Port Swigger's WebSecurity Academy - https://portswigger.net/web-security -_ _Free online web security training from the creators of [Burp Suite](https://github.com/neonghost-io/InfoSec-Resources/blob/main/README.md#vulnerability-scanners).__

+RangeForce - https://www.rangeforce.com/ - _RangeForce enables scalable cyber readiness from a single cloud-based platform._

+Roppers Academy - https://www.hoppersroppers.org/training.html - _Community built around a series of free courses that provide training to beginners in the security field._

 WebSploit - https://websploit.org/ - _WebSploit Labs is a learning environment created by Omar Santos for different Cybersecurity Ethical Hacking (Web Penetration Testing) training sessions._

-RangeForce - https://www.rangeforce.com/ - _RangeForce enables scalable cyber readiness from a single cloud-based platform._

 Vulnhub - https://www.vulnhub.com/ - _A provider of vulnerable vm images that you can set up in your own homelab._

-Imperva - https://www.imperva.com/learn/ - _A large collection of articles on a number of topics important to InfoSec.

 ## News, Breaking Attacks/CVEs, and Exploit Databases

+Black Hat Webinars - https://www.blackhat.com/html/webcast/webcast-home.html - A regular series of live web events focusing on what's hot in Information Security.

 CVE - https://cve.mitre.org/ - _This is MITRE's official CVE website._